diodesign/diosix/docs/run.md

 This command automatically builds the hypervisor for the default target system, `qemu-virt`, which is selected in `hypervisor/hw/ports/default.yaml`.
-This target is an emulated RISC-V 64-bit machine configured with 4 CPU cores and 2 GB of RAM.
+This target is an emulated RISC-V 64-bit machine.

 The build script also generates the Root VM image, and boots the hypervisor and the Root VM in QEMU for you to interact with and use.
 By default, the Root VM